-- Compute nodes reserved for duration of job

-- PBS doesn't care if/how you use them!

-- all commands executed on MOM node

-- aprun on MOM node causes parallel jobs to run on compute nodes

-- aprun does the following

-- broadcasts the executable to all the compute nodes

-- gathers the standard outputs from all the PEs
+- Compute nodes reserved for duration of job - PBS doesn't care if/how you use them! - all commands from batch script executed on MOM node - aprun on MOM node causes parallel jobs to run on compute nodes - Do production runs in /work/ filesystem, not /home/. - \$PBS O WORKDIR is where the job was submitted from - aprun does the following - broadcasts the executable to all the compute nodes - gathers the standard outputs / errors from all the PEs aprun